ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Node.js Heap Snapshots + Flamegraphs: Find, Fix, and Prevent Memory Leaks in Prod - <a href="https://medium.com/@komalbaparmar007/node-js-heap-snapshots-flamegraphs-find-fix-and-prevent-memory-leaks-in-prod-5d791d734b01?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Finally Understood Message Queues with Node.js and AWS - <a href="https://medium.com/@adesh.barve20/i-finally-understood-message-queues-with-node-js-and-aws-478da6cdc0ca?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yamishift`**
+✍️ **posted by `Webstack`**

-<blockquote>Debug Node.js memory leaks in production using heap snapshots and flamegraphs — capture safely, pinpoint retainers, fix hot spots, and add…
+<blockquote>If you are using Node.js and AWS, understanding this will change how you build software forever.
+Let me explain it in a way that makes…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Node.js Basics — How It Works, Why It’s Different & Where to Start - <a href="https://medium.com/@CodeCraftMobile/node-js-basics-how-it-works-why-its-different-where-to-start-d5869761e738?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Latest JavaScript Features Every Developer Should Start Using (2024–2025) - <a href="https://javascript.plainenglish.io/latest-javascript-features-every-developer-should-start-using-2024-2025-c32903a73845?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `CodeCraft Mobile`**
+✍️ **posted by `Santosh Yadav`**

-<blockquote>An easy, fun, beginner-friendly guide!
+<blockquote>JavaScript is no longer just a scripting language for browsers.
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>3.
-The await you skipped today could cost you hours tomorrow. - <a href="https://medium.com/@babatundesconsult/the-await-you-skipped-today-could-cost-you-hours-tomorrow-940ac132b8f9?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Bun Vs. Node.js: I Benchmark Every Release — Here Is The Exact Point Where Node Lost The Crown - <a href="https://medium.com/@sonampatel_97163/bun-vs-node-js-i-benchmark-every-release-here-is-the-exact-point-where-node-lost-the-crown-ce672e3b7ff6?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Babatunde Emmanuel`**
+✍️ **posted by `Quantum Tricks`**

-<blockquote>There’s a reason senior engineers obsess over small details.
+<blockquote>The number that broke my loyalty was not dramatic.
+It was not a crash, not a memory leak, not a security headline.
+It was a clean…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Why Every Node.js Developer Needs to Update Right Now (CVE-2025–59466) - <a href="https://infosecwriteups.com/why-every-node-js-developer-needs-to-update-right-now-cve-2025-59466-1c1306e3099a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+CQRS and Node.js: What I Learned Building Scalable APIs - <a href="https://medium.com/@vloban/my-experience-with-cqrs-and-node-js-what-i-learned-building-scalable-apis-9b08f3180af8?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dhanush N`**
+✍️ **posted by `Volodymyr Loban`**

-<blockquote>If you manage a Node.js application, stop what you are doing and check your version.
+<blockquote>When I first heard of CQRS (Command–Query Responsibility Segregation), it sounded like another one of those architectural buzzwords…
-Continue reading on InfoSec Write-ups »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>5.
-The Express to NestJS Migration: A Developer’s Honest Journey - <a href="https://medium.com/codetodeploy/the-express-to-nestjs-migration-a-developers-honest-journey-e71e75686cfe?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Let’s Talk Speed: Why Node.js is More Than Just a Developer Trend - <a href="https://medium.com/@yunsoftofficial/lets-talk-speed-why-node-js-is-more-than-just-a-developer-trend-7e99b726aa66?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Selene | Senior Full-Stack Developer`**
+✍️ **posted by `Emre Yunusoglu`**

-<blockquote>What I learned after migrating a production API that served 50,000 requests per day
+<blockquote>How the right architecture can slash development time, boost SEO, and stop users from switching to competitors.
-Continue reading on CodeToDeploy »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>6.
-Emerging Node.js Trends Revolutionizing Development in 2026 - <a href="https://medium.com/@pgirish/emerging-node-js-trends-revolutionizing-development-in-2026-94748fed3465?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Engineering a High-Performance Webhook Ingestor: Handling 10k/min with Node.js & SSE - <a href="https://arlabs.medium.com/engineering-a-high-performance-webhook-ingestor-handling-10k-min-with-node-js-sse-c9f012711ea6?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `P Girish`**
+✍️ **posted by `Ahmed Rehan`**

-<blockquote>As we advance into 2026, Node.js remains a cornerstone of backend development, celebrated for its speed, scalability, and JavaScript-based…
+<blockquote>How we solved Server-Sent Events memory leaks, implemented Hot-Reloading, and built a custom Rate Limiter with LRU eviction.
 Continue reading on Medium »</blockquote>

 <h3>7.
-JavaScript Lies (Sometimes): Truthy, Falsy, and Broken Assumptions - <a href="https://kurtwanger40.medium.com/javascript-lies-sometimes-truthy-falsy-and-broken-assumptions-6ec40c99163c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Elevate Your Business with Expert Node.js Development Services - <a href="https://medium.com/@iflairweb/elevate-your-business-with-expert-node-js-development-services-e53a1b1f6a7b?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Chidume Nnamdi`**
+✍️ **posted by `iFlair Web Technologies Pvt Ltd`**

-<blockquote>Why intuitive boolean logic fails in JavaScript — and how to write safer conditionals.
+<blockquote>In the rapidly evolving digital environment, companies are turning to innovative technologies to maintain their competitive edge..
+Node.js…
 Continue reading on Medium »</blockquote>

-<h3>8.
-Building High-Performance JavaScript Backends Without Overengineering - <a href="https://javascript.plainenglish.io/building-high-performance-javascript-backends-without-overengineering-aea43e7e2c5f?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Michael Preston`**

-<blockquote>Real-world tradeoffs with Node.js, Bun, Deno, and the evolving JS runtime landscape
-Continue reading on JavaScript in Plain English »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Digital Marketing Expert in Kerala: Your Guide to SEO and Google Ads Success - <a href="https://medium.com/@sameersulaiman333/digital-marketing-expert-in-kerala-your-guide-to-seo-and-google-ads-success-a4d1a14cb49e?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Mastering GitHub Templates: Set Up Your Project in 3 Seconds via CLI - <a href="https://javascript.plainenglish.io/mastering-github-templates-set-up-your-project-in-3-seconds-via-cli-f4af26bb7a73?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sameersulaiman`**
+✍️ **posted by `Natural Kei`**

-<blockquote>It is now essential to have a strong online presence in the modern digital environment.
+<blockquote>For developers, starting a new project is always exciting.
+However, the repetitive initial setup process often dampens that enthusiasm.
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>2.
-When AI-Built Websites Look Impressive but Hide Serious Security Issues - <a href="https://medium.com/@nurmayadiliana/when-ai-built-websites-look-impressive-but-hide-serious-security-issues-ed92679376b2?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Built an App in 58 Days With AI: What Actually Worked vs. The Hype - <a href="https://medium.com/design-bootcamp/i-built-an-app-in-58-days-with-ai-what-actually-worked-vs-the-hype-3d31d45c0983?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `negarakoruptor`**
+✍️ **posted by `Alina Bezchotnikova`**

-<blockquote>The rise of AI in web development comes with a powerful promise speed.
-With the help of various AI-assisted tools, a website can now be…
+<blockquote>So there I was in April, 3 AM, staring at my screen, trying to convince an AI to fix the same bug for the dozenth time just to read “I…
-Continue reading on Medium »</blockquote>
+Continue reading on Bootcamp »</blockquote>

 <h3>3.
-How I Automatically Generate TypeScript Route Definitions with Laravel Wayfinder - <a href="https://medium.com/@techaiinsights2022/how-i-automatically-generate-typescript-route-definitions-with-laravel-wayfinder-a11f25885124?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+This Python Library Lets AI Control Your Browser — And It’s Blowing Up - <a href="https://levelup.gitconnected.com/this-python-library-lets-ai-control-your-browser-and-its-blowing-up-d6d185c3e788?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `TechAI`**
+✍️ **posted by ` Hossen`**

-<blockquote>Laravel Wayfinder TypeScript Route Definitions solved a problem I kept running into on almost every Laravel project I worked on.
+<blockquote>Forget copy-pasting, clicking through forms, tell the AI what you want, and watch it happen.
-Continue reading on Medium »</blockquote>
+Continue reading on Level Up Coding »</blockquote>

 <h3>4.
-The Complete Guide to JavaScript Module Bundlers: From Script Tags to Modern Build Tools - <a href="https://thamizhelango.medium.com/the-complete-guide-to-javascript-module-bundlers-from-script-tags-to-modern-build-tools-c45400d94fec?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Let’s Encrypt SSL on Shared cPanel Hosting (Without Certbot) — With Auto Renewal - <a href="https://aniksharif.medium.com/lets-encrypt-ssl-on-shared-cpanel-hosting-without-certbot-with-auto-renewal-d453c9d8d28d?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `ThamizhElango Natarajan`**
+✍️ **posted by `Masuk Helal Anik`**

-<blockquote>How we went from chaos to sophistication in managing JavaScript dependencies
+<blockquote>Recently, I stumbled on an issue.
+I faced this with shared cPanel hosting.
+I found out that free SSL is not an easy option to install here.
 Continue reading on Medium »</blockquote>

 <h3>5.
-The Invisible Walls of JavaScript: A Deep Dive into Variable Scoping - <a href="https://thamizhelango.medium.com/the-invisible-walls-of-javascript-a-deep-dive-into-variable-scoping-508693a2f92f?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `ThamizhElango Natarajan`**

-<blockquote>Every line of JavaScript code you write exists within invisible boundaries that determine what your code can see, access, and modify.
-Continue reading on Medium »</blockquote>

-<h3>6.
-The Death of the Junior Developer?
-(A Senior Engineer’s Honest Perspective) - <a href="https://medium.com/@kaklotarrahul79/the-death-of-the-junior-developer-a-senior-engineers-honest-perspective-7f8e498b937d?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rahul Kaklotar`**

-<blockquote>How to Survive (and Thrive)?
-Continue reading on Medium »</blockquote>

-<h3>7.
-Why Voice Tech Never Took Over Like We Expected (And What That Means for the Future) - <a href="https://medium.com/@infokamarii/why-voice-tech-never-took-over-like-we-expected-and-what-that-means-for-the-future-fcee5393aae9?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `DevPulseJournal`**

-<blockquote>Voice assistants promised to revolutionize the way we interact with technology — but why did they never take over?
-Discover the reasons…
-Continue reading on Medium »</blockquote>

-<h3>8.
-From a Kid Breaking Windows 98 to a Paid Data Engineer - <a href="https://medium.com/@derekgembus/from-a-kid-breaking-windows-98-to-a-paid-data-engineer-9b3923520ab4?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How Angular Comes Alive: A Beginner’s Guide to App Startup - <a href="https://siva-cs579.medium.com/how-angular-comes-alive-a-beginners-guide-to-app-startup-56c43f2b6012?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Derek Gembus`**

-<blockquote>From commercial water meters and Uber shifts to a career in tech without a degree.
-Continue reading on Medium »</blockquote>

-<h3>9.
-Belajar MVC di Express.js dengan Studi Kasus: Aplikasi Perpustakaan Sederhana - <a href="https://medium.com/@muhalifanhar/belajar-mvc-di-express-js-dengan-studi-kasus-aplikasi-perpustakaan-sederhana-0164db9e9a7a?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Muh.
-Alif Anhar`**
+✍️ **posted by `siva geddada`**

-<blockquote>Pada artikel ini kita akan membuat aplikasi backend sederhana menggunakan Express.js dengan studi kasus Perpustakaan Digital.
- Project ini…
+<blockquote>If you are a beginner learning Angular, one question will definitely come to your mind 🤯
 Continue reading on Medium »</blockquote>

 <br/>